Micky014/micky_getskin/README.md

 # 📁 micky_getskin
 Resource to obtain the clothes worn by your character, it can be used for example to obtain the clothes for jobs.
+It is necessary to have the `skinchanger` script for it to work.

 # ⚙️ Configuration
 📂 `../micky_getskin/server.lua`